PaulSHahn/emacssetup/README.md

 So when I press and hold the footpedal and hit the c key (*kp-c*), the keyboard runs an internal macro that I have programmed.
 Instead of emitting *c*, it now "types": *Cntl-c p c*.
-This is the command used in *emacs* projectile mode to compile a project.
+This is the *chord* used by *emacs* projectile mode to compile a project.
 Holding the foot-pedal and hitting the "c" key is much quicker than typing *Cntrl-c p c -> Enter*.
 It is far better than reaching for the rat and clicking on a tiny gear icon in some GUI IDE.

 Of course, for this to work you first must program the macros into your Kenesis keyboard.
 Which means you must have a Kenesis keyboard.
-To use the keypad layer with modifier key, you must also have a foot pedal.
+To use the keypad layer with modifier key, you must also have something like the foot pedal.

 If you keyboard professionally, it is worth investing in these items *before* you get repetitive stress injuries, regardless of what editor or IDE you use.
 In